 Unlawful Use of a Weapon

 Illinois has some of the strictest gun laws in the country.
 In spite of that, violence and shootings caused by the spread of guns in Chicago is out of control.
 Local and national media is continuously reporting on the number of shootings in Chicago.
 Chicago residents wake up on Monday morning to find out how many shootings occurred over the weekend.
 The intense scrutiny on the gun violence in Chicago is causing local politicians and the local police to focus heavily on preventing gun violence.
 Legislators are imposing new laws to make it more difficult to own a gun and local police are cracking down trying to take guns off of the street.
 This has caused a jump in the number of prosecutions for gun related crimes.
+The increased emphasis on making gun arrests has lead to an increase of innocent citizens being caught in unjust and unfair arrests and an increase in the number of innocent people being charged with false crimes.
 Up until a few years ago, Illinois was the only state that did not allow its citizens to legally carry a gun in public for protection.

 Required to have an FOID Card - If you are an Illinois resident and you want to own a gun, you are required to have an FOID card 720 ILCS 66/1.
-To obtain an FOID card you must fill out an application with the Illinois State Police, pay a small fee and after a very thorough background search you will be issued the FOID card by the Illinois State Police.
+To obtain an FOID card you must fill out an application with the Illinois State Police, pay a small fee, and after a very thorough background search you will be issued the FOID card by the Illinois State Police.
 The FOID card allows you to own a gun in your home.
 You can also transport a gun provided that you make sure that the gun is unloaded, uncased and not immediately accessible.
 It is not legal to transport a loaded gun in Illinois under your car seat or in the glove compartment of your car.